Predictia/AQUA/docs/sphinx/source/adding_data.rst

 - coordinate variables are ``lat`` and ``lon``, and the time variable is ``time``, all one dimensional
 - data located on the Levante machine

-We will create a catalogue that will describe this dataset, and then we will add it to AQUA.
+We will create a catalogue entry that will describe this dataset.
 The catalog name will be ``yearly_SST``.

-The first step is to add this catalogue to the ``config/machines/levante/catalog.yaml`` file.
 The additional entry in this file will look like this:

 .. code-block:: yaml